will-wow/larkdown/README.md

 }
 ```

-and then pull data from that data structure.
+and then query that data structure to find a node, and unmarshal that node into useful data like strings nad slices of strings.

-`larkdown` makes heavy use of the excellent [goldmark](https://github.com/yuin/goldmark) library for parsing Commonmark markdown into a structure that is easy to work with.
+`larkdown` makes heavy use of the excellent [goldmark](https://github.com/yuin/goldmark) library for parsing [Commonmark](https://commonmark.org) markdown into a structure that is easy to work with.

 ## Motivation